jenpennen/git-basics/6-commit-advice.md

 - change xyz to do something
 ```

-I don't do this.
-And most people I know don't either.
-Most people I know, myself included, prefer to use past tense.
+However, I don't personally follow this, and neither do many people I know.
+Most of us prefer using past tense for commit messages.

 Examples: